Hell Is Us: Synopsis

 Rémi Letam awakens in the custody of the Ziel Council, a powerful secret organization made up of the world's rich and powerful as well as OMSIF, the council's private military force.
-Under the effects of a truth serum, Rémi explains to an interrogater that he joined the ON Peacekeepers as a pretext to sneak into his war-torn homeland of Hadea to search for his parents.
+Under the effects of a truth serum, Rémi explains to an interrogator that he joined the ON Peacekeepers as a pretext to sneak into his war-torn homeland of Hadea to search for his parents.
 He then begins to recount the events leading up to his capture.

 Some time ago, Rémi arrives in Hadea, which is not only in the midst of a civil war between its Palomist and Sabinian ethnic groups, but also is infested with hostile supernatural creatures called Hollow Walkers that emerge from timeloops that perpetually repeat moments of intense emotion and violence.
 Rémi manages to scavenge weaponry from a fallen OMSIF military squad capable of fighting the Hollow Walkers and commandeers an abandoned APC.
 In search of his parents, Rémi travels to his birthplace of Jova, which is now under military occupation and besieged by Hollow Walkers.
 Rémi discovers that his father is named Vitalis, and is part of an enigmatic organization called the Vigil that is aware of the existence of the Hollow Walkers, but has already left the village.
 Following his father's trail, Rémi finds Vitalis mortally wounded after a battle with OMSIF forces.
 Recognising Rémi as his son, Vitalis explains he and the Vigil are sworn to protect Hadea and put a stop to the Calamity giving rise to the Hollow Walkers.
 He passes an item called the Keystone of Grief on to Rémi and bids him to find the journalist Tania Alver.
 Before dying, Vitalis claims that Rémi's mother is dead.